lpv2011/ArchDetective/README.md

 # ArchDetective
-Scanner that looks for architecture specific mismatches in packages.
+Scanner that aims to bridge a crucial gap in current software compatibility tools.